NarmyOnDiscord/Raspberry-Pi/speedtest/README.md

-# Running a Speedtest with python
+# Running a speedtest with python

-Runs a speedtest and logs the results into a .log file.
+Runs a speedtest and logs the results into a .log and into a .json file for further using in graphs.

 ## Install the following libarys